brainandforce/Electrum.jl/CONTRIBUTING.md

 When in doubt, follow the Julia style guide, located here: https://docs.julialang.org/en/v1/manual/style-guide/

-### Exceptions to the Julia style guide

-For `Electrum.ABINITHeader` structs, direct field access may be used to assign and retrieve values.

-Avoid using short-circuit `if` statements - write them out explicitly.
-There are many instances of short-circuited `if` statements throughout the code at this point, and you are welcome to restore them to full `if` statements.

 ### Line length

 Keep lines under 100 characters in all files.
-You can use string concatenation, among other tools, to split long strings if they come up.
 If a line is really long, consider whether you can simplify the line by reducing the amount of nesting, shortening variable names, or splitting operations into multiple lines.
-The general strategy that has been used is calling `string()`, which can stringify a variety of arguments and pass through literals.

-We have found that some methods of splitting strings may not be compatible with Julia 1.6 - please make sure to test this before pushing.
+For strings, we've found the best way (compatible with Julia 1.6+) is to call `string()` on a list of strings to be concatentated.

 ### Naming

-Stick to PascalCase for the names of types and modules, and snake_case for the names of variables and functions.
+Stick to PascalCase for the names of types and modules, and snake_case for the names of variables and functions, as with the majority of Julia code.

 Functions for reading VASP inputs and outputs are usually given names like `readWAVECAR()`, `writePOSCAR4()`,etc. with no spaces, and a version number afterwards for function writing.
 For